nehaljwani/team.exiv2.org/book/IMaEA.md

 Another matter to appreciate is that tag definitions are not constant.
 A tag is simply an uint16.
 The Tiff Standard specifies about 50 tags.
 Anybody creating an IFD can use the same tag number for different purposes.
 The Tiff Specification says _"TIFF readers must safely skip over these fields if they do not understand or do not wish to use the information."_.
 We do have to understand every tag.
 In a tiff file, the pixels are located using the tag StripOffsets.
 We report StripOffsets, however we don't read pixel data.

-If the user wishes to recover data such as the pixels, it is possible to do this with the untility dd.
+If the user wishes to recover data such as the pixels, it is possible to do this with the utility dd.
 This is discussed here: [8.7 Using dd to extract data from an image](#8-7).

 ```
 const TagInfo Nikon1MakerNote::tagInfo_[] = {